djbrenne/ORBiE/orbie-v0/firmware/README.md

 ## Main Loop Architecture

 The main loop follows a **state machine pattern** with **non-blocking timing** to ensure responsive interactions while maintaining expressive animations.
+The device is usually idle, but occasionally enters a learning state where it updates its learning parameters based on reward collected while idle, and chooses a new action.
+The interval between each learning step may take an arbitrary amount of time up to `MAX_ACTION_INTERVAL`, and is initiated either by a human query or an internal timer.

 ### Core Components